 MailChimp here offers you four types of campaigns to choose from :

-- Regular : You can create a custom HTML email campaign with customized content and choose to send emails right away or schedule for later.
+- Regular: You can create a custom HTML email campaign with customized content and choose to send emails right away or schedule them for later.

 - Automated: Automated email campaigns allow you to create campaigns that offer automation features depending upon the plan you are rolled for.

-- Plain-text: You can just send text-only emails without using any images or even using any formatting.
+- Plain-text: You can just send text-only emails without using any images or even using formatting.

-- A/B Testing: Using this campaign you can send more than one version of email to see which one gets you the best results.
+- A/B Testing: Using this campaign, you can send more than one version of an email to see which one gets you the best results.

 MailChimp works great if you’re looking for a basic email marketing tool with the functionality of sending emails to your subscriber list.